christopher-wild/FAIR4RS-Packaging/episodes/introduction.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

-Although we have touched on the core concepts of packaging in Python, including how to set up one using the `setup.py` file, we still need to learn about how to write the metadata and logic for building a package.
+Although we have touched on the core concepts of packaging in Python, including how to set up one using the `pyproject.toml` configuration file, we still need to learn about how to write the metadata and logic for building a package.
 The next episode of this course provides a brief overview of the history of Python packaging, and what is required to turn your own project into a package.

 ::::::::::::::::::::::::::::::::::::: keypoints